-Currently, the Mayan Riviera is served primarily by our Cancún Airport.
-In the context of the 2010 bidding process for the new Mayan Rivera airport, the Ministry of Infrastructure, Communications and Transportation undertook to adjust the master development plans and maximum rates for our airports within three months of the granting of a concession for the Mayan Riviera airport.
-We are unable to predict the effect that a new airport may have on our Mexican passenger traffic or operating results, and the extent of any revisions to our master development plans or maximum rates if a new project is successfully carried out.
+Additionally, in the context of the 2010 bidding process for the Felipe Carrillo Puerto International Airport, the Ministry of Infrastructure, Communications and Transportation undertook to adjust the master development plans and maximum rates for our airports within three months of the granting of a concession for such airport.
+We are unable to predict if, as a result of the inauguration of the Felipe Carrillo Puerto International Airport, the AFAC will undertake further revisions to our master development plans or maximum rates.